AdaptivMCP/AdaptivMCP/docs/adaptiv/preferences.md

 - Communication tone – how formal or informal you want commit messages, PR descriptions, and assistant explanations to be.
 - Progress and communication – how often you want inline updates during multi-step work, and whether the assistant should keep going by default.

-## Example outline

 # My Adaptiv preferences

 ## Coding style

-- Primary languages I care about.
+- Primary languages I care about: Python
-- Follow the linters and formatters already configured in the repo.
 - Prefer small, focused changes with clear diffs over huge multi file rewrites.

 ## Branch and PR habits

 - Branch names: use feat, fix, or chore prefixes with short, descriptive slugs.
-- Never push directly to main; always work on a feature branch and open a PR.
+- Never push directly to main, unless directed by the user; always work on a feature branch and open a PR.

 ## Testing and tooling

-- Run the standard test command before asking me to review a PR when it is practical to do so.
-- If tests or lint fail, summarize the failure and suggest a follow up plan instead of hiding it.
+- Use render_shell to run tests + linters + CI to verify work is always correct before pushing.

 ## Communication